cbpspratap/SQLTraining/Chapter 5/Readme.md

 <br>

-### Distinct Clause
+### DISTINCT Clause

 The DISTINCT caluse is get only distinct(unique/different) values from the columns of a table.
-Many  time you will see that some of the columns in the table can contain duplicate values but you would only like to see the unique ones or those which are different from each other, to get such values you will need to use Select Distinct .
+Many  time you will see that some of the columns in the table can contain duplicate values but you would only like to see the unique ones or those which are different from each other, to get such values you will need to use Select Distinct.

 **Syntax**